 Louis Matza — guitar, ukulele, mercifully rare background vocals

 Louis founded Band Brulee as part of a New Year's resolution about a decade ago.
 Before this band, he played guitar and wrote songs for bands in Chapel Hill, NC (Glass, The Foolish Things) and Berkeley, CA (Apartments 9 & 12, The Underdog).
-For about 20 years he’s been trying to create the perfect song by combining pop song structures, jazz chords, unique moods, impressionistic and strangely specific lyrics, memories of islands, and vintage archtop guitar tone.
+For about 20 years he’s been trying to create the perfect song by combining pop song structures, jazz chords, unique moods, impressionistic and strangely specific lyrics, memories of islands, fear of time passing, and vintage archtop guitar tone.

 Andrew Brown — double bass, background vocals

 Andrew spent over a decade playing classical and jazz bass professionally throughout Europe while living in Vienna, Austria.
 He holds a Ph.D. in Music Acoustics, likes to restore old cars, renovate bathrooms, write songs, and sustainably harvest trees to build archtop guitars and basses.
 He teaches music at the German School in Potomac, MD.